 We provide advice and solutions to both creditors and individuals and we have a strong track record in assisting our clients in all matters relating to bankruptcy.
 Bankruptcy is a legal process that provides protection to individuals who are unable to repay their debts or reach a suitable arrangement with their creditors.
 Once the act of bankruptcy has occurred, there are obligations and restrictions imposed on that individual.

 Finding yourself in a position of considering whether or not to declare bankruptcy can be a stressful and humbling experience.
 It is a serious and consequential decision that can have long-reaching implications for your financial future or options.

 At Hamilton Murphy Advisory, we provide tailored bankruptcy advice to Melbourne-based clients who are weighing up what course of action is best to deal with their growing debt.
 Rest assured you will be provided with the best options for your individual needs.

 For all enquiries, simply call our offices today.

-Whether you or your business is facing the prospect of declaring bankruptcy, it is crucial to seek out professional and qualified advice that is specific to your situation.
-That is why clients turn to the staff here at Hamilton Murphy.
+Whether you or your business is facing financial difficulties, it is crucial to seek out professional and qualified advice that is specific to your situation.
+That is why clients turn to the staff here at Hamilton Murphy Advisory.

-Our firm’s Partners, Steve Dixon and Richard Rohrt, are the first and third rated insolvency practitioners in Victoria respectively, meaning clients across the country can be sure they are dealing with a skilled and respected team who can tackle any case.
+Our firm’s Partners, Stephen Dixon and Trent Hancock are leading insolvency practitioners in Australia, meaning clients across the country can be sure they are dealing with a skilled and respected team who can tackle any case.

 For sought-after bankruptcy advice, Perth clients know to call our staff.

-Hamilton Murphy is proud to be the highest rated insolvency firm in Victoria, and thirteenth nationally, with our compassionate staff providing services and solutions to all clients.
+Hamilton Murphy Advisory is proud to be the 3rd highest rated insolvency firm in Victoria, and twelfth nationally, with our compassionate staff providing services and solutions to all clients.

 We will walk you through the various stages and processes involved with filing for bankruptcy, allowing you to better weigh your options and ensure that you fully understand the consequences and long-term implications that may follow.

-Call us today for proven bankruptcy advice in Sydney.
+Call us today for proven bankruptcy advice in Sydney, Brisbane and beyond.